railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	Communications between an Open ERP client and server are based on standard protocols.
 You can connect Windows clients to a Linux server, or vice versa, without problems.
 It's the same for Mac versions of Open ERP – you can connect Windows and Linux clients and servers to them.

 To install an Open ERP client on a computer under Linux, repeat the procedure shown earlier in this section.
 You can connect different clients to the Open ERP server by modifying the connection parameters on each client.
-To do that, click the Change button on the connection dialog and set the following field as needed:
+To do that, click the :guilabel:`Change` button on the connection dialog and set the following field as needed:

 *  :guilabel:`Server` : \ ``name``\   or \ ``IP address``\   of the server over the network,